mountain-pass/waychaser/README.md

   - [x] add support for curies and curied `_links`
   - [ ] add support for `_links` in `_embedded` resources
   - [ ] add support for warning about deprecated `_links`
+- add support for Siren
+  - [x] add support for `links`
+  - [ ] add support for `actions`
+  - [ ] add support for sub-entities as embedded links
+  - [ ] add support for sub-entities as embedded representations
 - [ ] add 404 equivalent for when trying to invoke a relationship that doesn't exist
 - [ ] add support for Siren
 - [ ] add tests for authenticated requests